-Pollarding is a traditional method of renewable tree management, almost the same as coppicing, prolonging the tree’s life while harvesting wood.
+Pollarding is a traditional method of renewable tree management, the same as coppicing except for the short trunk.
+It:

 By Charles01 – Own work, CC BY-SA 3.0